ichilton/bytemark-bigv-api-doc/content/api/nics.md

 ## Endpoints

-**NOTE** The POST, PUT and DELETE endpoints are currently disabled as this functionality has not yet been implemented on the BigV backend**
+**NOTE** The POST, PUT and DELETE endpoints are currently disabled as this functionality has not yet been implemented on the BigV backend.

     GET    /accounts/ACC_ID/groups/GROUP_ID/virtual_machines/VM_ID/nics    # all
     GET    /accounts/ACC_ID/groups/GROUP_ID/virtual_machines/VM_ID/nics/ID # nic